A Domestic Violence Attorney Representing A Wide-Range of Cases

 - Stay away from your workplace or the children’s school

 - Pay child support

 - Surrender any weapons they may own

-While domestic violence should never be ignored and protective orders are sometimes needed during divorce the system is often abused to gain tactical advantage in an effort to obtain the upper hand in separation, divorce and custody proceedings.
+While domestic violence should never be ignored and protective orders are sometimes needed during divorce, the system is often abused to gain a tactical advantage in an effort to obtain the upper hand in separation, divorce, and custody proceedings.

 For those who feel that their life is in immediate danger, contact The Safe Center LI.

 How do I get an order of protection?

 If you are in the process of divorcing, you can get a protective order as part of your divorce case in the Supreme Court by asking the Judge for an order of protection as part of your divorce case.
 If you go to Family Court to get an order of protection, you petition the court.
 You are called the “petitioner,” and the person the petition is filed against is called the “respondent.”
 There will be a hearing that is not attended by the respondent.
 A judge will review the petition and decide whether or not to issue a temporary order.

 If you have been accused of abuse and want to contest the charges, the first thing you should do is contact an attorney that is experienced in defending cases of domestic violence.
 It is very important that you follow the advice of your attorney and always obey the terms of the protective order.

 Initially, an order of protection obtained is temporary and becomes effective once the respondent is served with it.
 On the day that the temporary order of protection papers are served, both parties are given a date to appear in court.